Dr Abigail Dymond

 Welcome to my web-page!

-I engage in a range of impact activities alongside my research (please see the 'External Engagement and Impact' part of this webpage for further information) and I also work part-time for the UK NGO the Omega Research Foundation.
-I have recieved travel costs from Taser International between the 2nd and 8th November 2014 to attend the Annual Conference of the Institute for the Prevention of In Custody Deaths and to present my research to their Senior Management.
+Impact is a large part of my work and I was delighted to win the ESRC Impact Prize for Outstanding Early Career Impact in 2018.
+You can watch a short video about some of my impact work here: https://esrc.ukri.org/news-events-and-publications/impact-case-studies/research-prompts-public-data-on-police-use-of-force/ .
+As this indicates, I engage in a range of impact activities alongside my research.
+I previously worked for the UK NGO the Omega Research Foundation (2009 - 2018) and also received travel costs from Taser International between the 2nd and 8th November 2014 to attend the Annual Conference of the Institute for the Prevention of In Custody Deaths and to present my research to their Senior Management.
 I also undertake media activities as part of my work, with my research featured in a range of regional, national and international media outlets, and run an active twitter account, where I discusses a range of issues related to policing, and police use of force.
+For more information please see the Impact section of the webpage.

 I can be contacted at @abidymond, at the email above and, for press enquiries, via Exeter University's press team.